ibm-ecosystem-engineering/envizi-workshop-2024/124-Loading-Scope-3-Category1-data-using-AI-Assist/readme.md

 <img src="images/AI-assist-Processed-file-set1-load.png">

-The AI assist would take up the AI processed file from the server create the required `Account` and `Data`.
+The AI assist would take up the AI processed file from the server create the required `Accounts` and `Data`.

-### 2.7 Verify file upload status
+### 2.7 Verify file processing status

 1. Check the status of the field `Data Loading Status` and wait till it shows `Submitted`